Fox News: Ratings and reception

 In 2003, Fox News saw a large ratings jump during the early stages of the U.S. invasion of Iraq.
 At the height of the conflict, according to some reports, Fox News had as much as a 300% increase in viewership (averaging 3.3 million viewers daily).
 In 2004, Fox News' ratings for its broadcast of the Republican National Convention exceeded those of the three major broadcast networks.
 During President George W. Bush's address, Fox News attracted 7.3 million viewers nationally; NBC, ABC, and CBS had a viewership of 5.9 million, 5.1 million, and 5.0 million respectively.

 Between late 2005 and early 2006, Fox News saw a brief decline in ratings.
 One was in the second quarter of 2006, when it lost viewers for every prime-time program compared with the previous quarter.
 The audience for Special Report with Brit Hume, for example, dropped 19%.
 Several weeks later, in the wake of the 2006 North Korean missile test and the 2006 Lebanon War, Fox saw a surge in viewership and remained the top-rated cable news channel.
 Fox produced eight of the top ten most-watched nightly cable news shows, with The O'Reilly Factor and Hannity & Colmes finishing first and second respectively.

 FNC ranked No. 8 in viewership among all cable channels in 2006, and No. 7 in 2007.
 The channel ranked number one during the week of Barack Obama's election (November 3–9) in 2008, and reached the top spot again in January 2010 (during the week of the special Senate election in Massachusetts).
-Comparing Fox to its 24-hour-news-channel competitors, in May 2010, the channel drew an average daily prime-time audience of 1.8 million viewers (versus 747,000 for MSNBC and 595,000 for CNN).
+Comparing Fox to its 24-hour-news-channel competitors in May 2010, the channel drew an average daily prime-time audience of 1.8 million viewers (versus 747,000 for MSNBC and 595,000 for CNN).

 In September 2009, the Pew Research Center published a report on the public view of national news organizations.
-In the report, 72 percent of polled Republican Fox viewers rated the channel as "favorable", while 43 percent of polled Democratic viewers and 55 percent of all polled viewers shared that opinion.
-However, Fox was given the highest "unfavorable" rating of all national outlets studied (25 percent of all polled viewers).
+In the report, 72% of polled Republican Fox viewers rated the channel as "favorable", while 43% of polled Democratic viewers and 55% of all polled viewers shared that opinion.
+However, Fox was given the highest "unfavorable" rating of all national outlets studied (25% of all polled viewers).
 The report went on to say that "partisan differences in views of Fox News have increased substantially since 2007".

-In 2010, the Wikipedia community had its first major discussion on Fox News' reliability.
-The community decided that Fox News was politically biased, but generally reliable.
+A January 2020 Pew Research Center study found that 43% of all American adults trusted Fox News, including 65% of Republicans and people who lean Republican, while 61% of Democrats and people who lean Democratic distrusted Fox News.

 A Public Policy Polling poll concluded in 2013 that positive perceptions of FNC had declined from 2010.
 41% of polled voters said they trust it, down from 49% in 2010, while 46% said they distrust it, up from 37% in 2010.
 It was also called the "most trusted" network by 34% of those polled, more than had said the same of any other network.